And then there was one ...

 In the Ring

-Since I hadn't yet placed this boy, we recently went to an International All Breed Canine Association IABCA show.
+Since I hadn't yet placed this boy, we went to an International All Breed Canine Association IABCA show over the summer.
 These are low-key introductions to showing and a wonderful opportunity to get written feedback from multiple judges.
 This kid took to the ring like he took to finding birds in the field - he is a natural.
 And at not quite 4 months shows indications that he could possibly be even better than his dad in the ring.
 Judges consistently noted his movement, reach and drive, as well as his front and rear assembly and topline.

 What the judges had to say -